-Where Issuers are seeking certification of their bond by the Climate Bonds Standard Board, they will need to support their application with an independent report by an Approved Verifier to test whether the bond is in conformance with the relevant requirements of the Climate Bonds Standard.
+Where Issuers are seeking Certification of their bond, loan or other debt instrument by the Climate Bonds Standard Board, they will need to support their application with an independent report by an Approved Verifier to test whether the bond, loan or other debt instrument is in conformance with the relevant requirements of the Climate Bonds Standard.

-Three types of Verification Engagements are available at different stages of the Certification process, as shown in the following table:
+Verification Engagements at different stages of the Certification process are shown in the following table:

-Verification Engagement Mandatory or Optional Minimum Level of Verification Other allowable types of Verification Criteria of Verification Engagement Pre-Issuance Verification Mandatory Agreed-Upon Procedures Limited Assurance Reasonable Assurance Climate Bonds Standard Pre-Issuance Requirements Post-Issuance Verification Mandatory Limited Assurance Reasonable Assurance Climate Bonds Standard Post-Issuance Requirements Periodic Verification Optional Limited Assurance Reasonable Assurance Climate Bonds Standard Post-Issuance Requirements
+Verification Engagement Mandatory or Optional Minimum Level of Verification Other allowable types of Verification Criteria of Verification Engagement Pre-Issuance Verification Mandatory A greed Upon Procedures Limited Assurance Reasonable Assurance Climate Bonds Standard Pre-Issuance Requirements Post-Issuance Verification Mandatory Limited Assurance Reasonable Assurance Climate Bonds Standard Post-Issuance Requirements Periodic Verification Optional Limited Assurance Reasonable Assurance Climate Bonds Standard Post-Issuance Requirements Programmatic Verification Mandatory Limited Assurance Reasonable Assurance Climate Bonds Standard Post-Issuance Requirements

-Criteria of Verification Engagements:
+Criteria of Verification Engagements

-The Climate Bonds Standard's Pre-Issuance and Post-Issuance Requirements both include General Eligibility Requirements and Technical Eligibility Requirements for each type of Nominated Project & Asset contained in the bond.
+The Climate Bonds Standard's Pre-Issuance and Post-Issuance Requirements both include General Eligibility Requirements and Technical Eligibility Requirements for each type of Nominated Project & associated with the bond, loan or other debt instrument.
 Verification Teams need to be capable of assessing conformance with both General and Technical Eligibility requirements or they will need to have formed sub-contracting arrangements with independent experts to cover both the General and Technical Eligibility requirements.

-All Nominated Project & Assets in the bond must meet Climate Bonds Standard technical criteria for that project type (eg. solar or wind projects).
+All Nominated Projects & Assets associated with the bond, loan or other debt instrument must meet Climate Bonds Standard Sector Elegibility Criteria for that project type (e.g. solar or wind projects).